GitHub

 • GET /api/v1/status shows the current mode and active attack/ban counts.

-• The mitigate_announced_routes metric is labeled by mode; in production, routes are counted under real rather than dry_run.
+• The kapkan_mitigate_announced_routes metric is labeled by mode; in production, routes are counted under real rather than dry_run.
+If your ladder uses the local dataplane rung, watch kapkan_mitigate_dataplane_bans instead — those bans are enforced on this host's NIC and are deliberately absent from the announced-route count.
 See Metrics.

 • GET /api/v1/bans lists every ban, active and historical, so you can confirm a ban was announced and later auto-withdrawn after its TTL.